The world's most destructive forest fires

 USDA Forest Service via Getty Images

 Following record-breaking temperatures in the Pacific Northwest in the last days of June 2021, the number of wildfires in the US was at its highest level in a decade.
-The fires ravaged a region from Alaska to Wyoming, with more than 60 recorded fires across 10 states on 13 July.
-As well as high temperatures, the fires were worsened by drought.
-Firefighters attempted to put them out by dropping water to the ground by plane, but the air was so dry it evaporated before it got there.
+The fires ravaged a region from Alaska to Wyoming, with more than 60 recorded across 10 states on 13 July, worsened by drought as well as high temperatures.
+Firefighters attempted to put them out by dropping water from planes, but the air was so dry it evaporated mid-air.

 David Odisho/Getty Images